 Moreover, viruses are so smart that they immediately delete sent and received SMS.
 Therefore, I do not recommend using the SMS bank: it is better to disable it and switch completely to the banking application, which has its own protection and it is almost impossible for a virus to penetrate into the application.

 And now the signs themselves.
-To complete the picture, it is advisable to restart (turn off and on) the smartphone.
-It should be understood that the signs are indirect, they do not show 100% whether there is a virus or not, since modern viruses can perfectly disguise themselves in the system.
+For the sake of completeness, it is advisable to restart (turn off and on) the smartphone.
+It should be understood that the signs are indirect, they do not show 100% whether there is a virus or not, since modern viruses are able to perfectly disguise themselves in the system.

 - The smartphone is abnormally slow.
 Especially during a conversation or sending SMS / messages through instant messengers;